A-Zalt/better-commando/README.md

 You can do the same thing with guilds, the only difference is you have to replace all "user" with "guild"

 ## Cooldowns
-Cooldowns are quite simple. `cooldown` is a property of a command with type object in which you must provide the `time` property (cooldown in ms) and worksFor, which is just an empty object, but is required in order for the cooldown to work.
+Cooldowns are quite simple. `cooldown` is a property of a command with type object in which you have to provide the `time` property (cooldown in ms) and worksFor, which is just an empty object, but is required in order for the cooldown to work.

 ## Example commands
 help: If no arguments, shows the list of all commands and categories.